devinluo27/NeRF-101-Doc/README.md

 ```

+## Intended versions of all programs

+- As found in requirements.txt.
+Description of compatible cuda toolkit
+- Resources and guidance on matching versions for intial run
+- Include additional pytorch information for those who haven't used it before

+## Complete overview of BRICS/NeRF pipeline

+High level description of what each component does, inputs and outputs.

+Each section below will contain more detailed descriptions of these parts.

+## Run NeRF with example data

+- Step by step guide with tips on how to generate fern output
+- How to adjust parameters to get good output in a reasonable amount of time

+## Run COLMAP with example data

+- Links and description of colmap
+- Detailed account on its role in the pipeline, expected outputs
+- Colmap usage with NeRF
+- Theoretical description of individual components, such as poses_bounds, sparse, images_n, etc.

+## Collecting BRICS data

+Guide on usage, system, dos and don'ts, tips on how to get the best output.

 ## Run NeRF with BRICS Data
 Details on how to prepare the BRICS data for nerf and provide examples.

+- How to formulate BRICS images for colmap input
+- Generate NeRF model of collected data using above info

 ## Run NeRF on Brown CCV
 Brown CCV is a campus-wide high performance computing cluster.
 All Brown member can apply for an exploratory account for free.
 Check out [here](https://ccv.brown.edu/rates) for your available resources.